There's no getting around it, we all need to go. And who wants to trek across a muddy field in the rain? Check out Steph's best camping loos...

 They are a lot sturdier that the bucket loos and can handle solids much better.
 Generally they seal in smells a lot more effectively and can be used for much longer without being emptied.

-Most flushing camping toilets will support up to 20 stone or more so most people should be able to use them comfortably.
-They’re as close as you might find to your loo at home.
+Most flushing toilets will support up to 20 stone or more so most people should be able to use them comfortably.
+They're as close as you might find to your loo at home.

 Their disadvantages are that they’re more expensive to buy, they’re bulkier and heavier to transport and you’ll need more room.
 They're also less environmentally friendly than other types of portable toilets.
 If yours has a large waste capacity that tank can be particularly heavy to carry to the disposing area when full so you might need a trolley.

 Emptying this type of portable toilet can be an experience in itself and you need to be careful to avoid splashback… nobody wants a faecal facial!
-Some camping toilets have little corners and loose seals that trap nasties in so they can be tougher to clean.
+Some portable toilets have little corners and loose seals that trap nasties in so they can be tougher to clean.

 They are more hygienic than a bucket toilet though, so if you’re a camping regular or are going away for longer than a weekend, then investing in a flushing camping toilet might be worth your while.

-Composting toilets
+Composting portable toilets

 These convert the waste into usable compost thanks to special organic material or sawdust.
 Some models will separate urine from faeces, so solid waste can compost easily with no nasty odours.
 Their advantages are that they are environmentally friendly, as they don’t need chemicals or water.
 More people are turning to composting loos over traditional flushing loos as we become more environmentally aware.
 However most are designed to be built into place so are not that transportable.

-Portable composting toilets are coming onto the market though.
+Composting portable toilets are coming onto the market though.
 The Blue Diamond Nature Calls and the Natures Head toilets can both easily be transported in a car or camper van for camping use.

 How easy is it to empty?